citp/privacy-policy-historical/c/ch/cha/charterone.com.md

 |

-Notice of Charter One Privacy Pledge

-Our Pledge to You Regarding the Responsible Use and Protection of Customer Information
+## Our Pledge to You Regarding the Responsible Use and Protection of Customer Information

 Effective September 1, 2006